MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/activity-reports/microsoft-365-copilot-usage.md

 :::image type="content" alt-text="Screenshot showing Microsoft 365 Copilot usage summary information." source="../../media/copilot-usage-numbers.png":::

-**Enabled Users** shows you total number of unique users in your organization with Copilot for Microsoft 365 licenses over the selected time period.
+**Enabled Users** shows the total number of unique users in your organization with Copilot for Microsoft 365 licenses over the selected time period.

-**Active Users** shows you total number of enabled users in your organization who tried a user-initiated Copilot for Microsoft 365 feature, in one or more Microsoft 365 apps over the selected time period.
+**Active Users** shows the total number of enabled users in your organization who tried a user-initiated Copilot for Microsoft 365 feature, in one or more Microsoft 365 apps over the selected time period.

 > [!NOTE]
 > A user is considered active in a given app if they performed an intentional action for an AI-powered capability.
 For example, if a user selects the Copilot icon in the Word ribbon to open the Copilot chat pane, this does not count towards active usage.
 However, if the user interacts with the chat pane by submitting a prompt, this action would count towards active usage.